MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-macos.md

 ---
-title: Install the Azure CLI for macOS
+title: Install the Azure CLI for macOS | Microsoft Docs
-description: How to install the Azure CLI on macOS
+description: Learn how to install and run the Azure CLI on macOS using the homebrew package manager.
+The Azure CLI has been tested on macOS versions 10.9 and later.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
-ms.date: 09/25/2020
+ms.date: 08/19/2021
 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: Install azure cli, azure cli macos, macos cli, install azure cli macos
 ---

 # Install Azure CLI on macOS

+The Azure Command-Line Interface (CLI) allows the execution of commands through a terminal using interactive command-line prompts or a script.
+You can install the Azure CLI locally on macOS computers.
+The Azure CLI on macOS allows the execution of various commands through a terminal using interactive command-line prompts or a script.

 For the macOS platform, you can install the Azure CLI with [homebrew package manager](https://brew.sh).
 Homebrew makes it easy to keep your installation of the CLI update to date.
 The CLI package has been tested on macOS versions 10.9 and later.